 - How many aircraft have Wi-Fi and where do they fly?

-Since 2009, we’ve had Wi-Fi on our p.s.® aircraft, a fleet of three-cabin Boeing 757s flying between New York JFK and Los Angeles or San Francisco.
+Since 2009, we've had Wi-Fi on our p.s.® aircraft, serving select transcontinental routes.
 This service is managed by the inflight Internet provider Gogo.
 Wi-Fi installations on non-p.s. flights began in August 2012.
 This service is managed by United, and we will upgrade our fleet with this technology on an ongoing basis.
 We will continue to update our progress on installation on united.com/wifi.

 - How will I know if I am going to be on an aircraft equipped with United Wi-Fi?